 Reading time: 1 min

-Fleur de sel is harvested by hand with a special micro sieve by skimming crystals from the surface of these pools.
-It can only be obtained exclusively in ideal weather conditions, dry and sunny - early in the morning and late in the evening when there is no wind.
+Fleur de sel is harvested by hand with a special micro sieve by skimming crystals from these salt pools' surface.
+You can collect fleur de sel exclusively in ideal weather conditions, dry and sunny - early in the morning and late in the evening when there is no wind.

 Enriched with natural minerals, it enhances the flavour of every dish.
-It is important to only use it on food just before serving, and not while cooking as high temperatures will cause the crystals to melt and lose their unique character.
+It is essential to only use it on food just before serving, and not while cooking as high temperatures will cause the crystals to melt and lose their unique character.

-Fleur de sel is of better quality because it is less refined and therefore contains a higher proportion of minerals.
-It tastes less salty because it contains less sodium chloride (97%) compared to common table salt.
+Fleur de sel is of better quality because it is less refined and contains a higher proportion of minerals.
+It tastes less salty because it has less sodium chloride (97%) than common table salt.